Formalizing Preferences Over Runtime Distributions: Introduction

-So, we return to our question: which runtime distribution should we prefer?
-It may seem most natural to answer that we should prefer the algorithm that is fastest on average (as was done in the earliest SAT competitions \citep{buro1992report}).
-However, average runtime can be dominated by extremely rare, extremely long runtimes, making the task of choosing between algorithms rely on certifying the nonexistence of rare but very costly tail events.
+Imagine that we need to solve a series of instances of a given computational problem such as SAT, MIP, TSP, or sorting, and we have a set of different algorithms to choose from.
+Suppose further that all these algorithms are guaranteed to return the correct solution but vary in the runtime they will take.
+Which algorithm should we choose?
+The obvious answer would be to choose the algorithm that returns the solution most quickly on average.
+But average runtime can be dominated by extremely rare, extremely long runtimes, making the task of choosing between algorithms rely on certifying the nonexistence of rare but very costly tail events.
 Does this describe the way we actually make choices between algorithms?
+Probably not.
 Consider the following example.

-\begin{example} Suppose that we have 100 integer programs to solve and two algorithms to chose from.
+\begin{example}[Motivation] Suppose that we have 100 integer programs to solve and two algorithms to chose from.
 Algorithm $A$ solves the first 99 problems in 1 second, but runs the 100\textsuperscript{th} problem for 10 days without solving it.
 Algorithm $B$ runs all 100 problems for 10 days each without solving any of them. \end{example}

 In this case, we imagine that most readers would strongly prefer Algorithm $A$ to Algorithm $B$.
 However, the algorithms' average runtimes are unconstrained by the information given; e.g., $B$ could solve every problem in a bit more than 10 days, whereas $A$ could take 100 years to solve the last problem.
 Furthermore, imagine that both $A$ and $B$ contain a bug that prevents their long runs from terminating at all.
-This would cause both averages to become undefined, but we doubt that it would make most readers indifferent between the algorithms.
+This would cause both averages to become infinite, but we doubt that it would make most readers indifferent between the algorithms.
 Such preferences are not described by an average runtime scoring function.